 To report abuse, or if you have concerns about the safety and security of a vulnerable adult, call 1-888-357-9339.

-To learn more visit Canadian Mental Health Association.
+To learn more and to find your local CMHA, visit Canadian Mental Health Association.

 Child abuse Information